mcket747econ/mcket747econ.github.io/_pages/about.md

   <div class="bio-text">
     <p>
       I am an applied economist specializing in development with work at the intersection of household welfare, structural change, and trade.
 I am currently a doctoral student at the
-      <a href="https://aae.wisc.edu">University of Wisconsin - Madison</a> in the Agricultural and Applied Economics Department.
+      <a href="https://aae.wisc.edu" class="adaptive-link">University of Wisconsin - Madison</a> in the Agricultural and Applied Economics Department.
 I am on the 2025–2026 economics job market.
     </p>

     <p>